Droggelbecher/bevy-fast-tilemap/README.md

 - Only tested on Windows, no WASM support
 - No direct animation support, but you can easily update the tilemap in regular intervals to achieve the same (see [Animation Example](examples/animation.rs))
+- Currently no support for rotating or scaling the entity holding the map (it will not look like you'd expect).
+  (You can of course still zoom/rotate the camera to achieve any such effect)

 ## Related work